Pre-enrolment Information – VET Student Loan

 The below items are also recommended to support your study:

-- Access to a computer / tablet (research and online study)
+- Access to a computer / tablet with internet (research and online study)

 - Stationery (i.e. notebooks, pens)